m-flak/flfm/README.md

             mp4_max_buffer_size 10M;
         }
 ```

+Then, set up socket.io in nginx, [Click Here To See How](https://flask-socketio.readthedocs.io/en/latest/#using-nginx-as-a-websocket-reverse-proxy).

 ### Running Tests
 If you wish to run the tests for yourself, ensure that you have created a [.env file](#dotenv-file) pointing to a sample [rules file](#rules-file).